-Now after 2 kids I feel like I have a pretty good handle on what parents need for their new baby so here’s my ultimate baby registry list!
+Now after 2 kids I feel like I have a pretty good handle on what parents need for their new baby, so here’s my ultimate baby registry checklist!
 Obviously all parents AND kids are different so what works for me may not work for you but hopefully this helps you get started!

 Baby Registry Checklist

 Dock A Tot’s are a mom’s best friend.
 They’re easy to transport for naps outside your home.
 They give you peace of mind that your baby isn’t going to roll off the bed.
 And baby’s love them!

 I did a full Dock A Tot review that you can check out for all the details.
 I’m obsessed with this thing!

 2. Pack n play